BVG Class 480: History

-As a result of in incident in the Nord-Süd Tunnel in August 2004, in which the last vehicle in a train was destroyed by fire, class 480 trains were removed from routes S1, S2 and S25, Bringing Class 481 trains into the service on these routes ahead of plan.
+As a result of in incident in the Nord-Süd Tunnel in August 2004, in which the last vehicle in a train was destroyed by fire, Class 480 trains were removed from routes S1, S2 and S25, bringing Class 481 trains into the service on these routes ahead of plan.
 These trains were redeployed to other lines such as S41, S42, S45 and S8.
 S85 also decided to use these trains.
+Due to the arrival of the Class 483/484 trains, all of them were relocated to line S3, where they still operate.
+What is important to mention, is that they don't exclusively operate on the S3.
+They can also still be seen on the S1/S2/S25/S26 lines and sometimes even other lines.
+The S5 is also a line where you can spot a BR480 quite often.